joaomelo/textorama/README.md

-Plain is a modest text editor.
+Textorama is a modest text editor.
 It works with plain text files in your file system.

 The content is in your disk in a universal open format, and the browser ensures the editor only accesses the files you permit.
 There is no need for security measures like sign-in.
 Your data is inherently portable and organized the way you want.